 1570 E. Earl Drive, Casa Grande, Arizona 85222

-Comfortable Ironwood Village in Southern Arizona is a Gated, Low Maintenance 55+ Duplex Community with a Clubhouse, a Spa, a Swimming Pool, a Croquet Lawn and More
+Comfortable Ironwood Village in Southern Arizona is a Gated 55+ Duplex Community with a Clubhouse, a Spa, a Swimming Pool, a Croquet Lawn and More

-Situated roughly half way between Phoenix and Tucson in the fast growing desert city of Casa Grande, Ironwood Village is a gated 55+ patio home development by Keystone Homes.
+Situated roughly half way between Phoenix and Tucson in the growing desert city of Casa Grande, Ironwood Village is a gated 55+ patio home development by Keystone Homes.
 With just 264 properties, neighbors know each other and enjoy a sense of community.

 Prices start in the mid-$200,000s.
 The HOA fee is $202 per month.
-Please verify this price with a Realtor as it is bound to change.
+Please verify this with a Realtor as prices are bound to change.

-The HOA fee includes access to the cornerstone of the community, the inviting, 9,200 sq. ft. clubhouse.
-It features a state-of-the-art fitness center, a weight room, an arts and crafts room, a multi-purpose room, an outdoor fireplace, a library with computers, a resort-style heated pool, a billiards room, a spa and a fully equipped kitchen.
+The HOA fee includes access to the cornerstone of the community, the inviting, 9,200 sq. ft. clubhouse that features a state-of-the-art fitness center, a weight room, an arts and crafts room, a multi-purpose room, an outdoor fireplace, a library with computers, a resort-style heated pool, a billiards room, a spa and a fully equipped kitchen.
 There are also areas for lawn croquet, horseshoes and Bocci ball.

-Street maintenance and front and back yard landscaping are standard.
-And even though this is the desert, Ironwood Village's common areas are nicely landscaped with trees, desert vegetation and grass.
+Street maintenance and front and back yard Xeriscape landscaping are standard.
+And even though this is the desert, Ironwood Village's common areas boast trees, desert vegetation and green grass.
 The community employs an onsite activities director to ensure that residents always have something fun to do.

 That something to do can be anything from enjoying a day of golf on one of several nearby courses to shopping with friends at the Promenade at Casa Grande, an open-air market in town.
 Casa Grande also has two senior centers, two museums, a library, a bowling center, a fitness and racquet club, one pool, 18 parks and a low cost of living.
 In Phoenix, just 30 miles away, professional sports teams, a botanic garden, a zoo and excellent dining and shopping venues await.